was421/YAZip/README.md

 #### Optional:
 Both options are case sensitive
 * Name file or folder with .Encrypt - Encrypts each file in bdt that contains .Encrypt all the way through.
 * Name file or fodler with .
 DCX - compresses file marked with .DCX.
-Capitalization
+Capitalization **WARNING** using .DCX on large files requires a lot of memory right now.
+Do not compress large files if you don't want to run out of memory!

 ### Thank You